PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 ## Status & Next Steps

-New data will need to be downloaded periodically fron the CDC My Water's Fluoride Page, and periodically-refreshed 'update status' data from the CDC would be very helpful.
+New data will need to be downloaded periodically from the CDC My Water's Fluoride Page, and periodically-refreshed 'update status' data from the CDC would be very helpful.